How to Write a Good Bug Report [Step-By-Step Guide]

 When developers review it, they’ll be able to instantly assess the issue and move on to other elements of the bug report.

-If your title isn’t enough, you can add a short report summary.
-And we mean short.
+If your title isn’t enough, you can add a short description of the issue.

 In as few words as possible, include when and how the bug occurred.